+1 Point 2 Points 3 Points 4 Points

+The sponsor submitted 1-Point Requirements -and- 2-Point Requirements -and- 3-Point Requirements -and-

-1 Point 2 Points 3 Points 4 Points 1 Point The sponsor submitted evidence of having at least three application reviewers.
-2 Points 1-Point Requirements -and- The sponsor has at least one application reviewer with one or more years of community school and/or sponsoring experience. -and- Application reviewers have expertise in at least two of the four listed areas of school 2-Point Requirements -and- The sponsor has at least one application reviewer with two or more years of community school and/or sponsoring experience. -and- Application reviewers have 4 Points 3-Point Requirements -and- The sponsor has at least two application reviewers with three or more years of experience in sponsoring community schools. four listed areas of school planning and operations: - Education plan; - Governance; - Finance; - Accountability. expertise in all four of the listed areas of school planning and operations: - Education plan; - Governance; - Finance; - Accountability. -and- If the sponsor receives an application that proposes an area of specialization, at least one application reviewer has expertise in that area.
+evidence of having at least three application reviewers.
+The sponsor has at least one application reviewer with one or more years of community school and/or sponsoring experience. -and- Application reviewers have combined expertise in at least The sponsor has at least one application reviewer with two or more years of community school and/or sponsoring experience. -and- Application reviewers have The sponsor has at least two application reviewers with three or more years of experience in sponsoring community schools.

+two of the four listed areas of school planning and operations: combined expertise in all four of the listed areas of school planning and operations:

+- Education plan; - Education plan;

+- Governance; - Governance;

+- Finance; - Finance;

+- Accountability. - Accountability.

+-and-

+If the sponsor receives an application that proposes an area of specialization, at least one application reviewer has expertise in that area.